 Job Seeking Skills: This provides tips and strategies to help dental assistants find employment after graduation.

-After completing all required dental assistant courses, most dental assisting students take on internships at local dental offices.
-During an internship, a dental assistant will make use of the knowledge gained from courses in order to learn how subjects are applied in a live dental setting.
-These programs help dental assistants gain real-world work experience and become more attractive to employers.
+After completing all required dental assistant courses, most dental assisting students take on externships at local dental offices.
+During an externship, the dental assistant makes use of the knowledge gained from the above courses and applies it in a live dental setting.